-Appendix D: Replacing the EFIS-D60 Internal Backup Battery
+Appendix D: Replacing the EFIS-D6 battery pack

-- 1. Remove the two screws (either #1 Phillips or 7/64" hex, depending on when your unit was manufactured) from the small, rectangular battery door on the side of the EFIS-D60.
-Remove the battery door.
-Do not remove any other screws from the case of the unit. - 2.
-If you previously had a battery, disconnect it from the EFIS-D60 by unplugging the battery connector and gently pulling out old battery.
+1. Remove the three 7/64" hex screws from the battery door of the EFIS-D6.
+Do not remove the Phillips or D-sub screws.

+- 2. If you previously had a battery, disconnect it from the EFIS-D6 by unplugging the battery connector and gently pulling out old battery.
 It is safe to gently pull on the battery wire to remove the battery. - 3.
-Insert the new battery with the bumpy side up. - 4.
+Insert the battery with the "bumpy" side up, toward the foam. - 4.
 Connect the battery connector to the battery.
 The connector is keyed; make sure it is positioned correctly. - 5.
 Position the connector so it is centered on the end of the pack.
-Verify that the battery pack will not interfere with insertion of either of the door screws. - 6.
-Reinsert screws and tighten to 12 in-lbs.
+Verify battery pack is properly centered, not under screw 2. - 6.
+Reinsert screw 2 first and tighten to 12 in-lbs. - 7.
+Caution: Screws 1 and 3 are screwed into the extrusion and are easy to over-torque.
+Press on the back plate as you insert screws 1 and 3 and tighten to 72 in-ounces.

-Appendix E: Upgrading EFIS-D60 to EFIS-D100
+Appendix E: Upgrading EFIS-D6 to EFIS-D10A

-The EFIS-D60 is Dynon's simple, more affordable version of Dynon's full-featured EFIS-D100.
-Your EFIS-D60 can be upgraded to the feature set of the EFIS-D100, which provides the following features and more:
+The EFIS-D6 is Dynon's simple, more affordable version of Dynon's full-featured EFIS-D10A.
+Your EFIS-D6 can be upgraded to the feature set of the EFIS-D10A, which provides the following features and more:

 - HSI Capability

 - Optional autopilot interface

 - GPS and NAV radio interconnectivity

 - Interoperability with other Dynon instruments

 - Checklists

 - Bugs

 - Timers

-- On-screen information such as clock, VSI, OAT, G-meter
+- On-screen information such as clock, VSI, OAT, Gmeter